smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 To use the profiler you will need to be a *sysadmin* or have the *ALTER TRACE* role: ```GRANT ALTER TRACE TO peter;```

-Show execution plan in SQL SERver management studio is also very effective (showing missing indexes) and allows analysis of running queries:
+Show execution plan in SQL Server management studio is also very effective (showing missing indexes) and allows analysis of running queries:

 ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/SQLserver/SSMS_execution_plan.PNG?raw=true "SQL Server Management Studio Execution Plan")

-However it is not very effective as it did not spot disabled SPATIAL indexes and the real problem is the lack of partitioning on SQL SErver.
+However it is not very effective as it did not spot that the query had effectively disabled the SPATIAL indexes.
+The real problem with the query was the lack of partitioning on SQL Server.
 When the query was split by geolevel_id it ran in two minutes as opposed to >245 hours!.
 It also cannot cope with T-SQL.

 Peter Hambly
 May 2018